inferno-framework/inferno-core/docs/concepts.md

   are organized heirarchically.
 They may import tests from other Test Kits.
 It may be the expectation of a Test Suite that a conformant system will pass all provided tests, or that the system may fail some tests.
-An individual test suite defines how to inpret failures at the test level and in aggregate.
+An individual test suite defines how to interpret failures at the test level and in aggregate.
 - **Inferno Core**: The primary library of inferno, which testers can use to build Inferno Test Kits.
 It provides the main logic of Inferno.
 It provides a CLI, a web interface for executing tests, integration with data persistence